 I hope you guys liked this tutorial, and if you want me to make more of these please let me know in the comment section below or using this form.
 It’s really important for me to understand what kind of content you would like me to make so if you could spare the time that would be absolutely fantastic.

-For this week is all from me and I’ll catch you all drawing next week with a new tutorial!
+This week is all from me and I’ll catch you all drawing next week with a new tutorial!